CraicOverflow89/JSAM/readme.md

     - blockquotes
     - nested lists
  - expand the `convert` method to accept _varagrs_ and maybe parse document for elements to process
+ - test that multiple instances of ordered and unordered lists are treated correctly

 ### See Also